Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Experiment

 \subsection{Benchmarking Settings}

-We evaluated twelve models across six public datasets and open-sourced our benchmark package.
-For datasets, we independently process features for each dataset using discretization and bucketing methods.
-Features are categorized into three groups: sparse features (discretized attributes), dense features (continuous attributes), and scenario features (scenario-specific operations).
-The datasets are split into training, evaluation, and testing sets in an 8:1:1 ratio for most datasets.
-Instead, Ali-CCP is pre-divided into three folds.
-For evaluation metrics, we follow methodologies from prior MSR works like~\citep{sheng2021one, yang2022adasparse,li2023hamur, wang2023plate, chang2023pepnet}, using Area Under the ROC Curve (AUC) and Logloss as metrics.
-AUC measures the probability that a random positive sample ranks higher than a negative one, while Logloss evaluates classification performance.
-Higher AUC or lower Logloss indicates better model performance.
-For parameter settings, we ensure a fair comparison by configuring each model within a consistent search space and maintaining similar parameter magnitudes across datasets.
-All experiments are run 10 times with different random seeds to ensure the robustness of the results.
-More detailed reproduction information, including parameter settings and model reproduction, can be found in Appendix~\ref{sec_appendix:reproduction}.
+The experimental setup, including dataset processing, metrics used, and parameter configuration, is introduced below: \begin{itemize}[leftmargin=*] \item For each dataset, features are independently processed using discretization and bucketing techniques.
+These features are classified into three categories: sparse features (discretized attributes), dense features (continuous attributes), and scenario-specific features (operations specific to the scenario).
+The datasets are typically divided into training, evaluation, and testing sets in an 8:1:1 ratio, unless predefined splitting rules are specified. \item For evaluation metrics, we follow methodologies from prior MSR works like~\cite{sheng2021one, yang2022adasparse,li2023hamur, wang2023plate, chang2023pepnet}, using Area Under the ROC Curve (AUC) and Logloss as metrics.
+Higher AUC or lower Logloss indicates better model performance. \item For parameter settings, we ensure a fair comparison by configuring each model within a consistent search space and maintaining similar parameter magnitudes across datasets.
+All models we reproduced are carefully follow the original paper, besides, experiments are run 10 times with different random seeds to ensure the robustness of the results. \end{itemize} More details about scenario splitting information and experiment can be found in Appendix~\ref{sec_appendix:Scenario Information Analysis} and Appendix~\ref{sec_appendix:Experiment Settings}.